Unstructured-IO/UNS-MCP/README.md

 ## CHANGELOG.md

 Any new developed features/fixes/enhancements will be added to CHANGELOG.md.
 0.x.x-dev pre-release format is preferred before we bump to a stable version.

+# Troubleshooting
+- If you encounter issues with `Error: spawn <command> ENOENT` it means `<command>` is not installed or visible in your PATH:
+  - Make sure to install it and add it to your PATH.
+  - or provide absolute path to the command in the `command` field of your config.
+So for example replace `python` with `/opt/miniconda3/bin/python`